emtee40/fdroid-wiki/Continuous-Integration-(CI)/Shared-GitLab-Runners.md

-F-Droid relies heavily on GitLab CI, and that means we need GitLa CI Runners.
+F-Droid relies heavily on GitLab CI, and that means we need Runners.
 We use the gitlab.com shared runners, as well as a number that are maintained by other organizations.

 ## Shared GitLab Runners on Azure